SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 “Oh, feeling sorry for it, I placed my finger gently on the ground, and you must see,” she held up her pinky, “even my little finger is like a mighty wall for the bee.
 I sought only to protect it from the ants, but it quickly scrambled onto my finger, and after I stood up, it cleaned itself and flew away.”

-“It could fly!” the Arrow said, suddenly full of youthful exuberance.
-“It could fly the entire time!
+“It could [[Fly|fly]]!” the Arrow said, suddenly full of youthful exuberance.
+“It could [[Fly|fly]] the entire time!
 It was just waiting … for someone else to come along.”

 The Arrow stared, wide-eyed at the Pillar.
 Even before the young man spoke, the [[Hakaan|hakaan]] talent’s eyes widened in realization.
 “My vision …” she said.